top of page

-But what about all those rarely mentioned places that are as equally unmissable?
-We have unearthed some of the most quirky places in the whole of the USA to add color and curiosity to your exploration.
+But what about all those rarely mentioned hidden gems that are as equally unmissable?
+We have unearthed some of the most quirky places in America, places you probably have never heard of, to add color and curiosity to your exploration.

-The hope of this blog is that you will find your own 'must-visits' from the comfort of your home or office so that you can use your time and money wisely when you set off on your voyage of discovery.
-Please dip in and seek out all the places that interest you.
-We have tried to make it as entertaining as possible, incorporating a splash of history where it is relevant.
+The hope is that you will find your own 'must-visits' from the comfort of your home or office so that you can use your time and money wisely when you set off on your voyage of discovery.
+Please dip in and check out all the places that might interest you.
+We have tried to make it as entertaining and as simple as possible, even adding the odd splash of history where it is relevant.

 10th Place